uipath-certification/uipath-certification.github.io/_posts/2020-9-9-sell-used-as-an-anchor.md

 <h2>Anchors in UiPath</h2>

-Uipath Anchors need a UI Element to grab onto.
+The <a href="https://www.rpacertified.com/2021/04/03/uipath-anchor-base-example-tutorial.html">UiPath Anchor Base</a> activity needs a UI Element to grab onto.